 OmniPod DASH & Horizon

-Insulet was showing off its DASH platform, which is basically a locked-down Android phone that will eventually replace the PDM (controller unit) for its tubeless insulin pump.
-"Locked down” means the phone will have no other regular cellular capabilities or other apps available, nor will it have an integrated fingerstick glucose meter like the current PDM.
+Insulet was showing off its DASH platform, which is basically a locked-down Android device that will eventually replace the PDM (controller unit) for its tubeless insulin pump.
+"Locked down” means the device will have no other regular cellular capabilities or other apps available, nor will it have an integrated fingerstick glucose meter like the current PDM.
 It also means that users will basically be carrying around two smartphones -- a lot to schlep, possibly confusing, and both requiring charging.
 On the upside, it will bring the long-awaited phone-as-controller functionality that lets users bolus and otherwise control their pump from a smartphone touchscreen.

 The company announced an agreement with Ascensia (formerly Bayer) to connect the Contour meter to DASH via Bluetooth, which will use the readings to calculate and deliver the appropriate insulin dose.
 Insulet is still hoping for an end-2017 launch, depending on FDA consideration.